Neck pain: Treatment

 Treatment of neck pain depends on the cause.
 For the vast majority of people, neck pain can be treated conservatively.

 Recommendations in which it helps alleviate symptoms include applying heat or cold.
 Other common treatments could include medication, body mechanics training, ergonomic reform, and physical therapy.
 Treatments may also include patient education, but existing evidence shows a lack of effectiveness.

 Medication

 Analgesics such as acetaminophen or NSAIDs are generally recommended for pain.
-A 2017 review, however found that paracetamol was not efficacious and that NSAIDs are minimally effective.
+A 2017 systemic review, however found that paracetamol was not efficacious and that NSAIDs provide a marginal improvement compared to placebo, but not enough to be clinically significant.
+The study found the number needed to treat (NNT) for NSAIDs in patients with spinal pain was 6, meaning you would need to give 6 separate patients the medication for 1 to feel a clinically significant positive effect.
+The authors of this review cite the side effect profile of NSAIDs when compared to placebo as another reason that more research and better drugs are needed.

 Muscle relaxants may also be recommended.
 However, one study showed that one muscle relaxant called cyclobenzaprine was not effective for treatment of acute cervical strain (as opposed to neck pain from other etiologies or chronic neck pain).

 Surgery

 Surgery is usually not indicated for mechanical causes of neck pain.
-If neck pain is the result of instability, cancer, or other disease process surgery may be necessary.
+If neck pain is the result of instability, cancer, or other disease, surgery may be necessary.
 Surgery is usually not indicated for "pinched nerves" or herniated discs unless there is spinal cord compression or pain and disability have been protracted for many months and refractory to conservative treatment such as physical therapy.

 Alternative medicine

 Exercise plus joint manipulation has been found to be beneficial in both acute and chronic mechanical neck disorders.
 In particular, specific strengthening exercise may improve function and pain.
 Motor control using cranio-cervical flexion exercises has been shown to be effective for non-specific chronic neck pain.
 Both cervical manipulation and cervical mobilization produce similar immediate-, and short-term changes.
 Multiple cervical manipulation sessions may provide better pain relief and functional improvement than certain medications at immediate to long-term follow-up.
 Thoracic manipulation may also improve pain and function.

 Low-level laser therapy has been shown to reduce pain immediately after treatment in acute neck pain and up to 22 weeks after completion of treatment in patients that experience chronic neck pain.
 Low quality evidence suggests that cognitive-behavioural therapy may be effective at reducing pain in the short-term.
 Massaging the area may provide immediate and short-lived benefits, but long term effects are unknown.
 There is a lack of high-quality evidence to support the use of mechanical traction, and side effects include headaches, nausea and injury to tissue.
 Radiofrequency denervation may provide temporary relief for specific affected areas in the neck.
 Transcutaneous electrical nerve stimulation (TENS), the noninvasive use of electrical stimulation on the skin, is of unclear benefit in chronic neck pain.